-While sentence checkers would indicate otherwise, most writers and authors would barely accept wrong use of the language.
+While sentence checkers would indicate otherwise, most writers and authors would barely accept the wrong use of the language.
 This morning I woke up in the middle of the night…dead!
-Seems like the kind of English I wrote back in high school.
-The following are a few errors grammar geeks cringe:
+It seems like the kind of English I wrote back in high school.
+The following are a few errors of Nightmares Grammar Geek cringe:

 Joseph went down on his knees.
 He finally made the proposal.
 Or